 The reset fee is a percentage of the market value of the segregated fund units allocated to your policy.
 We calculate the reset fee for each segregated fund and deduct the fee as one amount by redeeming units once a year on each anniversary of the fund entry date.
-The reset fee will cease after the last anniversary of the fund entry date prior to the annuitant turning age 70.
+The reset fee will cease after the last anniversary of the fund entry date prior to the annuitant turning age 80.
 Subject to our then-current administrative rules, you may elect which segregated fund the reset fee is to be charged to otherwise the reset fee will be taken from a fund based on our then-current administrative rules.
-Currently the reset fee cannot be redeemed from units held in the annuity set-up fund.
-When the units redeemed are held under either of the deferred sales charge options, any applicable redemption charge will apply.
+When the units redeemed are held under the deferred sales charge option, any applicable redemption charge will apply.
 For a non-registered policy, these redemptions may result in a taxable capital gain or loss.
 You are responsible for any income tax reporting and payments that may be required.